 [Version] is the Essentials version number.
-[Instance] is the name of the instance name, if Essentials is installed as a named instance.
+[Instance] is the instance name, if Essentials is installed as a named instance.
 The default installation does not have an instance name.

-- 4. Click Configure Templates in the side panel. - In the Installed Templates area, click the template that you want to roll back.
-The template's management buttons show. - 6.
-Click Remove, and then click Yes to confirm. - Install the old template.
-See Install the Viewer Framework Using a Viewer Template on page 9 for instructions. - 8.
-Copy the backup of the old viewer to the folder in the web server where the viewer was deployed. - 8.4 Upgrade the Viewer Manually
+- 4. Select Configure Viewer Templates in the menu. - 5.
+In the Installed Templates area, click the template that you want to roll back.
+The template's management buttons are displayed. - 6.
+Click Remove, and then click Yes to confirm.
+The removed viewer remains in the IIS webroot directory after this operation.
+If you wish to deploy to the same folder, you can go into the file system and manually rename or remove the viewer folder. - Install the old template.
+See Install the Viewer Framework Using a Viewer Template on page 10 for instructions. - 8.
+Copy the backup of the old viewer to the folder in the web server where you just deployed the viewer template. - 9.
+Reload Manager and navigate to the Viewers page. - 10.
+Ensure the viewer Launch URL matches the name of the folder where you just deployed the viewer template.
+If you deployed the old template to the same folder, the viewer may still reference the deleted template.
+In this case, the viewer does not display a Launch URL.
+To change the template the viewer references, select the Edit icon next to the viewer to launch the Select Template dialog box and point the viewer to your preferred viewer template.